top of page

 And the final idea is:

-A pet game where players feed emotions to a bunny — a playful way to deliver SEL.
+A pet game where players feed emotions to a bunny, forming the core loop that drives further interactions.

 AppleStoreReview.png